 Performance Studies encourages a cooperative approach to exploring the world through a creative process.
-Students explore, devise and create dance and drama pieces that portray and communicate aspects of human experience, whilst exploring the ways people react and respond in society to different situations, issues and ideas.
+Students explore, devise and create dance and drama pieces that portray and communicate aspects of human experience whilst exploring the ways people react and respond in society to different situations, issues and ideas.

-Performance Studies builds self-confidence, motivation and self-esteem, through the devising, rehearsing and performing of collaborative works.

-Students have the opportunity to participate in whole school productions.
+Performance Studies builds self-confidence, motivation and self-esteem through the devising, rehearsing and performing of collaborative works.
+Students have the opportunity to participate in whole school productions. literacy skills are incorporated into all sections of a portfolio.